 Tyondai BraxtonHIVE1Learn MoreCloseTyondai BraxtonHIVE1

 The label debut from Tyondai Braxton, HIVE1 comprises eight pieces originally conceived for a performance work called HIVE that debuted at New York’s Guggenheim Museum in 2013 and evolved into HIVE1.
 The Washington Post has called Braxton "one of the most acclaimed experimental musicians of the last decade."
-Pre-orders of HIVE1 include an instant download of the album track "Scout1."
+Pre-orders of HIVE1 include an instant download of the album tracks "Gracka" and "Scout1."

 Olivia ChaneyThe Longest RiverLearn MoreCloseOlivia ChaneyThe Longest River

 Singer, songwriter, and multi-instrumentalist Olivia Chaney makes her album debut with The Longest River.
 On the album, Chaney balances her original compositions with a broad array of covers she has newly arranged, from jazz to Purcell to folk.
 "Her voice holds the purity, tension, dignity and sorrow of a heritage full of songs about lost love and cruel fate," says the New York Times.
 "Chaney is thoroughly grounded in the past, from medieval music to [Joni] Mitchell.
 But in her quiet way, she’s radical."
-The Longest River is available to pre-order with an instant download of the album tracks
+The Observer calls the album "an enchanting, stately creation."
+Pre-orders include an

 The StavesIf I WasLearn MoreCloseThe StavesIf I Was

 The Staves, three sisters originally from Watford, England, make their Nonesuch debut with If I Was.
 The Justin Vernon-produced album was recorded at Vernon's studio near Eau Claire, Wisconsin, where he recorded his 2012 self-titled Bon Iver album.
 "The voices are still silken, the sibling harmonies still graceful," says the Guardian of the new album, but with "the music taking thrilling leaps in character and complexity.
 The Watford sisters’ decision to work with Justin Vernon ... as producer was inspired."
-Stereogum calls it "essential listening."
-Pre-order to download four album tracks
+The New York Times says the trio brings "angelic harmonies" to the "consistently